Skip to main content

 There is a small grassy area just outside the Institute, suitable for spending.
 The nearest green space is Park Square.

-A water bowl for dogs is available, please ask a member of staff at the welcome desk who will fetch it for you.
+A water bowl for dogs is available at the welcome desk.

 Exhibition & other events at Henry Moore Institute